Pandit Taranath

 The last track on the Tabla album is a short speech that he did in Stockholm in connection with this performance:

 On Panditji’s centenary birthday he was felicitated with two days of concerts by his disciples, grand disciples and great grand disciples.
-Here you will find videos of all these concerts plus a documentary on Pandit Taranath put together by his disciples.
+Below you will find videos of all these concerts plus a documentary on Pandit Taranath put together by his disciples and various video shorts of him and the many students.
+Klick in the upper right corner to chose among the various videos.

-On september 9, 2015, we are releasing a rare recording from a private concert during the Stockholm visit in 1969 by Taranathji and Z.M.
+On september 9, 2015, we released a rare recording from a private concert during the Stockholm visit in 1969 by Taranathji and Z.M.
 Dagar.
-In a long version of Chandrakauns there is a rare chance to hear his pakhawaj.
+In a long version of Chandrakauns there is a rare chance to hear his pakhawaj and the video playlist will open with a pakhavaj solo by him.

-In August 2017 we are happy to release an album with a recording from a private concert in Bombay 2017 where he is accompanying M. R. Gautam, CEX19
+In August 2017 we are released an album with a recording from a private concert in Bombay 2017 where he is accompanying M. R. Gautam, CEX19

 March 6, 2017, his 102nd birthday I’d shared a small message from him as he was leaving for the states for the first time in 1967.
 On the back of a photo I had taken of him he wrote some encouraging words like the true guru he was: